Abhik1998/FF3000/README.md

 ## Note

 The development of F&F3000 is ongoing and I appreciate reviews in the form of issues.
 It will require some more time to prepare higher levels for the game.

+PS:- This game is an improvement over the original version developed by bkcore.